 A harmonious marriage is associated with spousal satisfaction.
 However, in Indonesia, the divorce rate increases every year.
-Maintaining a harmonious family takes effort from the spouses and is discussed using stimulus, value, and role theories, as internal factors.
-The external factor is dyadic coping, which is the ability of couples to cope with pressure together and is discussed using the systematic transactional model.
-The purpose of the study was to determine the effect of dyadic coping on the achievement of harmonious relationships between husbands and wives.
-Method: non-experimental quantitative with cross-sectional technique.
-Sample characteristics are heterosexual couples who have been married for at least 1 year, aged over 20 years, and as many as 150 couples or 300 participants.
-Relationship satisfaction measurement tool, The Perceived Relationship Quality Components Inventory (PRQC), Cronbach Alpha reliability coefficient = 0.978, while Dyadic Coping is measured by the Dyadic Coping Inventory (DCI), Cronbach Alpha reliability coefficient = 0.911.
-Data processing using Structural Equation Modeling (SEM), LISREL 8.80 program, the measurement model shows all items are valid and the structural model shows a fit and significant model.
+Maintaining a harmonious family takes effort from the spouses and is discussed using stimulus, value and role theories, as internal factors.
+The external factor is dyadic coping, which is the ability of couples may cope with pressure together and is discussed using the systematic transactional model-STM.
+The purpose of the study was to determine the effect of dyadic coping on the achievement of harmonious relationships in husbands and wives.
+Memod: non-experimental quantitative with cross sectional technique.
+Sample characteristics are heterosexual couples who have been married for at least 1 year, aged over 20 years, as many as 150 couples or 300 participants.
+Relationship satisfaction measurement tool, The Perceived Relationship Quality Components Inventory (PRQC), Cronbach Alpha reliability coefficient = 0.978, while Dyadic Coping is 20 asured by Dyadic Coping Inventory (DCI), Cronbach Alpha reliability coefficient = 0.911.
+Data processing using Structural Equation Modeling (SEM), LISREL 8.80 programme, the measurement model shows all items are valid and the structural model shows a fit and significant model.
 The results showed the similarity of husbands and wives handling pressure, using positive dyadic coping.
-The difference between husbands and wives in the perception of harmonious relationship satisfaction is the aspect of love and intimacy.
-These findings, it is expected to be used by counselors, family psychologists, and others to guide couples to be harmonious.
+The difference between husbands and wives on the perception of harmonious relationship satisfaction is the aspect of love and intimacy.
+With these findings, it is expected to be used by counsellors, family psychologists and others to guide couples to be harmonious.

-Keywords: Dyadic Coping; Relationship Satisfaction; Harmonious Relationship
+Keywords: Dyadic Coping; Relationship Satisfaction; Harmonius Relationship